-S

-Réception Reception Primaire
+NOTE

-École Internationale - International School WEEKEND EXEAT REQUEST NOTE Please note that we are a Boarding School, with a range of fantastic activities at the weekend, which are designed to add to the educational experience and integration of students.
+Please note that we are a Boarding School, with a range of fantastic activities at the weekend, which are designed to add to the educational experience and integration of students.
 We generally expect students to be in School at the weekend and to take part in our programme, although we recognize that there are occasionally good reasons for students to check out for all or part of the weekend.

+EXEAT PROCEDURE

-EXEAT PROCEDURE We have a duty of care to ensure that the arrangements which are in place when a student goes out are legitimate.
+We have a duty of care to ensure that the arrangements which are in place when a student goes out are legitimate.
 To ensure this is the case, tutors must be happy that any Exeat permissions are signed by parents, as well as students.
-It is imperative to understand that to ensure safety: A general Exeat without destination or to a hotel is not acceptable We require the responsible adult to be at least 25 years old, unless they are an immediate family member.
-No leave may take place before 15:50 on Friday, and the return must be by 18:30 on Sunday.
+It is imperative to understand that to ensure safety:

+- A general Exeat without destination or to a hotel is not acceptable - We require the responsible adult to be at least 25 years old, unless they are an immediate family member. - No leave may take place before 15:50 on Friday, and the return must be by 18:30 on Sunday.
 In addition if a student needs to fulfil a school commitment (e.g. detention), such commitments take precedence.
-In some cases Grades 11 and 12 may be allowed to leave early if they have no timetable commitments.
-For students under the age of 14, we will insist that the collection is made by an adult (parent or host family). • We reserve the right to refuse permissions to any student where there is a history of abusing the Exeat arrangements.
+In some cases Grades 11 and 12 may be allowed to leave early if they have no timetable commitments. - For students under the age of 14, we will insist that the collection is made by an adult (parent or host family). - We reserve the right to refuse permissions to any student where there is a history of abusing the Exeat arrangements.
 In such situations any costs incurred will be charged to parents.

 If you foresee that you might want your child to check out more frequently (for example if you live locally) please do get in touch with us to discuss further.

 Please remember that students need to sign out at departure and sign back in on arrival.

 To request a check out a signed instruction is required, using the official Exeat request form.
-The Exeat should come by 16.00 Wednesday, and based on this the tutor can authorize Exeat.
-If parents wish to fax the request the fax will come to the Boarding Office.
-It is extremely useful to put the House on it so we can pass it on to the tutor with the least delay possible.
-Boarding Fax: +41 22 775 56 04 If a parent is coming to collect a student in person, then the signature can be obtained on collection of the student.
-WEEKEND EXEAT REQUEST Finally, please be aware that the final decision on the Exeat will rest completely in the hands of the School - we aim to ensure that our students complete a successful year with us - to that end if we feel that as a result of discipline or academic issues the student should stay in School, we will advise accordingly.
+The Exeat should come by 16:00 Wednesday and based on this the tutor can authorize Exeat.

+If a parent is coming to collect a student in person, then the signature can be obtained on collection of the student.

+Finally, please be aware that the final decision on the Exeat will rest completely in the hands of the School - we aim to ensure that our students complete a successful year with us - to that end if we feel that as a result of discipline or academic issues the student should stay in School, we will advise accordingly.
-6E

-COLLÈGE DU LÉMAN École Internationale - International School 40

-WEEKEND EXEAT REQUEST 2/3
+Country / Pays

-Submit this to your Tutor by 16.00 Wednesday prior to the weekend of travel.
-Late or incomplete forms are not accepted and will not be approved. þe
+Submit this to your House Parent by 16:00 Wednesday prior to the weekend of travel.
+Late or incomplete forms are not accepted and will not be approved.

 ELÈVE / STUDENT

 Name / Nom

 Grade / Classe

 House / Maison

 Student's mobile number Numéro de telephone de l'élève:

 Are you leaving alone?
 Partez vous seul ?
-Yes / Qui
+Yes / Qui No / Non

 If no, who will accompany you?
-Si non, qui va vous accompagner ?
+Si non, qui va vous accompagner?

 DESTINATION / DESTINATION

 Name of adult student staying with Nom de la personne adulte qui sera avec vous

 Adults relationship to student Quel lien de parenté à cette personne avec vous ?

 Age of adult / Age de cette personne adulte

 Adult's phone number / No. de téléphone de cette personne

 Address / Adresse

 ZIP Code, City / Code postal, Ville

-Country / Pays